AdobeDocs/experience-manager-cloud-service.en/help/edge/wysiwyg-authoring/authoring.md

 ---
-title: Authoring Content for Edge Delivery Services
+title: WYSIWYG Content Authoring for Edge Delivery Services
 description: Learn how content authoring works with Edge Delivery Services and how to author AEM content with Edge Delivery Services.
 feature: Edge Delivery Services
 exl-id: 963ff71a-8176-4d9d-8240-dc429405d139
 role: User
 ---

-# Authoring Content for Edge Delivery Services {#authoring-edge}
+# WYSIWYG Content Authoring for Edge Delivery Services {#authoring-edge}

 With Edge Delivery Services, authoring is easy, fast, and flexible.
 You have two options to author content for Edge Delivery Services: